California lawmakers sidestep bill on SeaWorld shows until after elections

-SACRAMENTO, California (Reuters) - A closely watched measure that would ban SeaWorld from using killer whales to perform tricks in famed “Shamu” shows at its California park was effectively killed on Tuesday, as state lawmakers called for more research.
+SACRAMENTO, Calif., April 8 (Reuters) - A closely watched measure that would ban SeaWorld from using killer whales to perform tricks in famed “Shamu” shows at its California park was effectively killed on Tuesday, as state lawmakers called for more research.

 The bill to ban orca shows and breeding programs at parks in California was introduced by state Assemblyman Richard Bloom, a Santa Monica Democrat, who has said he was inspired by the documentary film, “Blackfish,” which tells the story of an orca that killed a trainer at SeaWorld’s park in Orlando, Florida, in 2010.